-"Too degrading or too disgusting": became "too degrading"; "Chance" became "opportunity"; vile traits became "bad traits"; "infinitely meaner" became "worse"; "the lowest and meanest" became "the lowest," . . .
-"Brutal" was dropped from "brutal, highborne knaves,". . .
-"Brutes" became "miscreants"; "he has to be heartless, soulless, groveling, mean-spirited, cruel and cowardly" becomes "he must have all the vile means traits there are" . . .67
+"Too degrading or too disgusting: become "too degrading"; "chance" became "opportunity"; "vile traits" became "bad traits"; "infinitely meaner" became "worse"; "the lowest and meanest" became "the lowest,"...."Brutal" was dropped from "brutal, high-born knaves," ...
+"Brutes" became "miscreants"; "he has to be heartless, soulless, groveling, mean-spirited, cruel and cowardly" becomes "he must have all the vile mean traits there are" ...
+105